 Part of the exhibition are works by Helena Almeida, Carl André, Diane Arbus, Mercedes Azpilicueta, Oliver Beer, Anna Betbeze, Etienne Chambaud, Jean Cocteau, Daniel Gustav Cramer, Rodolphe Delaunay, Dominique Gonzalez-Foerster, Laurent Grasso, Richard Hamilton, Pierre Huyghe, Jean-Louis Igout, Alexandre Lavet, Henri Matisse, Wilfredo Prieto, Anri Sala, unknown amateur photographers, Andy Warhol and Ian Whittlesea.
-All works originate from a single collection that participates in Tlön Projects.
+All works originate from the collection of Laurent Fiévet.

 Mise en abyme I by Mercedes Azpilicueta refers to the story of Lucía Miranda, the woman that Argentine literature transformed into the stereotype of the white captive by indigenous people, giving rise to a scriptural and discursive cycle whose scope goes much further then the canonical expressions of the nineteenth century, turning the Captive into the body of the homeland in Argentina.

 Azpilicueta evokes with this work a Baroque viscerality that is no longer just European, but also Colonial, and even Postmodern; a movement that she understands as a transhistorical force, or an expressive drive that inflames language, meaning and aesthetic forms.